shuyang-stat/IntegrativeCI/README.md

 # IntegrativeCI

-Implements integrative analyses for the average treatment effect combining main data with unmeasured confounder and validation data with supplementary information on these confounders.
+Implements integrative analyses for the average treatment effect combining main data with unmeasured confounders and validation data with supplementary information on these confounders.